 The little Supermicro server is also perfectly suitable for a small VMware vSAN environment.
 Use the SSD disk for the caching tier and the SATA disk for the capacity tier.
-A perfect setup to test vSAN with at least 3 Supermicro barebones as ESXi hosts.
-Four is better, offering full failover in case an ESXi host is completely down.
+It’s a perfect setup to test vSAN with at least 3 Supermicro barebones as ESXi hosts.
+Four is better, offering complete failover if an ESXi host is completely down.

 Any purchases made from clicks on links to products on this page may result in an affiliate commission for me.